geoffstevens8/productivity-pack/README.md

 * [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)

-## Why should I use these extensions?
+## Why should you use these extensions?

 ### Pomodoro